|

 an annual convention of the industrial gas distributors and producers,

-Ricardo Malfitano, Praxair Executive Vice President, defined reasons for
+Ricardo Malfitano, Praxair Executive Vice President, (Note Praxir was purchsed by Linde AG from Germany) defined reasons for

 shortages in Argon and Helium in North America.
 He stated the top three